Shalford Mill

 Shalford Mill is an 18th-century Grade II* listed watermill located on the River Tillingbourne in Shalford, near Guildford, Surrey, England.
-In 1932, the mill was endowed to the National Trust by a group of eccentric young female philanthropists called Ferguson's Gang.
+In 1932, the mill was endowed to the National Trust by a group of eccentric young female philanthropists calling themselves Ferguson's Gang.

 History

 The Domesday Book records a mill being present on the site in 1086 - one of the five mills recorded as part of the great manor of Bramley.
-In the 15th century, the mill was owned by 'John atte Lee'.
-In the 16th by Sir Edmund Walsingham and in 1599 it was sold to George Austen.
+In the 15th century, the mill was owned by John atte Lee, and in the 16th by Sir Edmund Walsingham; in 1599 it was sold to George Austen.

 The present timber-framed building, built around 1750 by John Mildred of Guildford, was unusual in that it originally housed two separate mills, each with its own waterwheel and machinery.
 The mill was operated for most of the 18th century by the Mildred family, first by John, then by his sons, Thomas and John, and then by his grandson, Daniel.
 In 1794 it was sold to Robert Austen and remained in his family, later the Godwin-Austens, for the rest of its working life.
 The eastern half of the mill ceased operation about 1870 and the machinery was removed.
 The western half remained in operation until 1914.
 Subsequently, the mill was used as a seed store and later as a furniture store.
 By 1927 it was unused.

 Enter Ferguson's Gang

 In danger of being demolished with its timbers sold off and the land marketed as building plots, Peggy Pollard, alias Bill Stickers, and Brynhild Catherine Jervis-Read, alias Sister Agatha, of Ferguson's Gang, persuaded the Godwin-Austen trust to donate the watermill to the National Trust on the understanding that the Gang would raise the money for its repair and future running costs.
 The repair was supervised by the conservation architect John Eric Miers Macgregor OBE who went on to become an important member of Ferguson's Gang and was given the pseudonym "The Artichoke".
-He and his family used Shalford Mill as a weekend retreat and his daughter Joanna Bagnall is the current tenant.
 The titular head of the Godwin Austen Estate, Major Arthur Godwin-Austen was admitted to the Gang and given the pseudonym of "The Pious Yudhishthira".
-From 1932 until 1966 Ferguson's Gang had its headquarters at Shalford Mill.
+From 1932 until 1966, Ferguson's Gang had its headquarters at Shalford Mill.

 The gang's headquarters are opened to the public by the present tenant of Shalford Mill on request.
 Amongst other 1930s memorabilia there are two bunks salvaged from the R100 airship.

 The National Trust converted the eastern half to residential accommodation.
 The western half with its machinery was preserved and restored though not to working order.